 Melting point: decomposes

-The 15g option is packaged in a clear vial whilst larger options come packaged in resealable ziplock standup pouches.
+The 15g option is packed in a clear vial, however, larger options are packed in reclosable ziplock standup pouches.

-Warning: there may be violent or incandescent reaction of the product with metals, such as aluminium, magnesium, potassium, zinc, lithium, sodium etc, at high temperatures.
+Warning: An injurious reaction may happen when used with metals such as magnesium, aluminum, potassium, lithium, zinc, sodium etc, at high temperatures.